-The Entrepreneurship case challenges students to think creatively and strategically in a time constrained situation.
-As a judge in this event, your job is to assume the role of the entrepreneur or clients described in the case scenario and evaluate how effectively each team presents their analysis and recommendations.
+The Entrepreneurship case challenges a team of two student participants to think both creatively and strategically in a time-constrained situation.
+The judges for this event will assume the role of the client in the case study scenario, and will evaluate how well each student team solves the challenge and presents its recommendations.

 The Case Scenario